-One of the great opportunity of being a freelancer is the chance to meet different people.
-You won’t probably see them personally but virtually you’ll learn a good lot from them.
+One of the greatest opportunities of being a freelancer is the chance to meet different people.
+As a Filipino freelancer you won’t probably see them personally but virtually you’ll learn a good lot from them.
 I’ve had the chance to work with great people from the UK, US, Australia, Canada, and Israel.
-But as they say, there’s always a first or even second time where you’ll encounter something different.
+So far, it has been all good and the experience is something that keeps me really loving this online job compared to my previous work.
+But as they say, there’s always a first or even second time where you’ll encounter something different, something not so good.

 I had my first taste of this different kind of attitude when I was asked to provide my service.
 And here’s what happened during our Skype conversation.

 Please note: I am divulging this not to put Canadians or anybody in a bad light.
 I have worked with a lot of Canadian clients and they’re great people.
-My purpose for bringing this out is to let everyone learn from this.
+My purpose for bringing this out is to let everyone learn from this, whether you’re a client or a Filipino freelancer.
+I think we all can learn something out of this experience.
 I know my answers were not the best answers and I’m open to learn from those who can better handle such cases.
-And as I said in my previous post in the Certified Freelance Facebook page, this is part of freelancing.
+And as I said in my previous post in the The Freelance Channel Facebook page, this is part of freelancing.

 Client: Ok so how much is your bid and how long would it take you?

 ME: For 23 videos, i’ll get all those converted to audio, have it loaded on your site ready for download and submitted to iTunes, $150

 Client: i can pay $2/video. you could probably do a few videos in an hour, its just mainly waiting for download and upload